How To Iterate Maps In C++ (With Examples)

 • We are then creating and initializing an iterator pointing at the beginning called it that will help us traverse it till the end.

-• For every iteration, we are accessing the key and value using the ‘it’ iterator till map end.
+• For every iteration, we are accessing the key and value using the ‘it’ iterator till the end of the map.

 Let’s check out the output to see if we have traveled through all elements or not.
 Look at the image below to get a better idea.